Crisis Management and Business Continuity

 Both novices and experienced personnel will benefit greatly from this course.
 If you cannot go, tell your director/executive so he/she can attend to better understand your complex profession.

-NOTE: The Program Outline will be updated soon with the 2014 topics, speakers, and schedule.
-The topics and speakers listed here are expected to return for 2014.
-View the 2013 course schedule.
+Note: The following outline is from our 2014 program.
+This outline will be updated soon with the 2015 topics, speakers, and schedule.
+Many of the topics and speakers from the 2014 course are expected to return for 2015.

 Welcome and Introduction; the Basics

 - Course Information and Outline; the MIT Experience

 • Steve Goldman, Bill VanSchalkwyk, Dick Larson, Lou DiBerardinis

 - The Basics of Crisis Management and Business Continuity

 • Dr. Steve Goldman

 • Julie Keefe, Of Counsel, Grossman, Furlow & Bayó, LLC

 - BC Program Trends: What are the Most Successful Programs doing Right?